MadMaxMcKinney/max-mckinney-gatsby/src/work/sureshot-product-ecosystem/index.md

 <p class="photo-grid-subtitle">Sureshot UI Figma Documentation</p>

 #### Future-proofing
 Part of building a strong design system and product catalog is building applications that will scale.
 An often overlooked requirement is building well documented products internally with a solid onboarding experience.
 Sureshot UI was built on the idea that any questions surrounding the library could be solved with resources also provided by the library.
-Sureshot UI has solid documentation, visual examples, API/prop lists with explanations, Storybook JS integration, as well as being written in Typescript with custom types (along with our other products as well).
+Sureshot UI has solid documentation, visual examples, API/prop lists with explanations, and Storybook JS integration.

 <div class="photo-grid-container">
 <div class="photo-grid">